logicalclocks/hops-docs/docs/installation_guide/platforms/cloud.rst

   - Default: 'adminuser' and 'adminpw'

-- Administration username and password for HopsWorks
+- Administration username and password for Hopsworks

   - Default: 'admin@kth.se' and 'admin'